This post may contain affiliate links. Please read our disclosure policy.

-This Chunky Fig Jam has hints of whiskey and a punch of vanilla.
+This Bourbon Fig Jam has hints of whiskey and a punch of vanilla.
 Spread it on toast, dollop it on yogurt, serve it on a cheese platter, or eat it by the spoonful.
 You're going to LOVE it!

 Guys.
 This is next level jam.
 Tasty sweet figs all wrapped up in hints of whiskey and bathed in vanilla.
 It's what dreams are made of.
 Magic.

 Remember when I told you that I was given a giant pail full of ripe green figs?
 I was almost literally swimming in figs for a week straight Seriously, I have the best friends.

 This Bourbon Fig Jam was my feeble attempt at keeping the figs around all winter.
 Ha!
 The one lonely jar that's staring at me from the pantry won't even make it through autumn.

 Actually, I guarantee it won't last long.
 It's destined for a Thanksgiving cheese plate.
 In Canada, that's tomorrow.
 Yes you Chunky Fig Jam, you will be gone tomorrow.

 What you need to know about making this Bourbon Fig Jam:

 - It's easy!
 Seriously.
 I know that if you haven't canned something before, it feels pretty intimidating.
 Like you have to be a grandmother with years of experience feeding hungry mouths.
 Don't worry, you got this!

 - If you want to eat the jam now or keep it for only a week or two, you can put it in clean jars and store it in your fridge.
 But don't do this just because you're intimidated by canning.
 Just don't.
 The only extra step required to can these is to heat the jars in your oven until they are sterilized.
 So easy.

 - The long boil will burn off any of the alcohol that is in the whiskey.
 All you'll be left with is a hint of smoky, delicious whiskey flavor.
 Yum!